dylan-lang/opendylan/documentation/website/README.rst

 Some system dependencies need to be satisfied first:

-- Python 2.7.x and its package manager pip (Python 3.x is not supported)
+- Python 3 and its package manager pip3.
+(It may also be installed as just "pip", but check whether that installs Python 2 packages.)
 - Git
 - Make

 On a Debian-derivative, they're quite easy to fetch::

-    sudo apt install python2.7 python-pip git make
+    sudo apt install python3 python3-pip git make

 Getting the source
 ------------------